plex1/SpinalDevTofProject/README.md

 - Embedded software (on RiscV)
    - Protocol (Gepin) which forwards read and write request from UART to the internal bus (mainly to the  time-of-flight logic)

+*Note that the FPGA logic has been programmed in [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL) and [Yosys](https://github.com/YosysHQ/yosys) & [NextPnR](https://github.com/YosysHQ/nextpnr) have been used for synthesis and place-and-route.*

 ## Compilation and testing